Best Equipment Financing in February 2025

 +

 If you need to purchase or upgrade equipment to keep your business running, an SBA 7(a) loan provides the most significant amount — up to $5,000,000.
-An SBA 504/CDC loan is another option when looking for a heavy equipment loan.
+And if you need a heavy equipment loan, an SBA 504/CDC loan is another option.
 You can use the funds for general equipment and inventory, like computers, restaurant appliances, office furniture, technology systems, medical equipment and more.

-The Small Business Administration guarantees a portion of every SBA loan, allowing lenders to offer affordable rates to small business owners.
-The SBA recommends a FICO Score of 680 or higher to improve your chances of approval.
+The Small Business Administration guarantees a portion of every SBA loan, allowing lenders to offer more affordable rates to small business owners.
+However, SBA loans typically take longer to process, so this may not be the best option for borrowers in need of fast funds.

 How to qualify